 Carrot Fennel Soup

-Adapted from Kim O’Donnel’s The Meat Lover’s Meatless Celebrations
+I adapted this recipe for carrot fennel soup from Kim O’Donnel’s The Meat Lover’s Meatless Celebrations

 My neighbor is an investment advisor and each month we receive his firm’s newsletter with various articles celebrating “life in America”.
 I found this recipe in the most recent edition.

 Carrot Fennel Soup Recipe

-1 bulb fresh fennel
+- 1 bulb fresh fennel

-3 tablespoons olive oil
+- 3 tablespoons olive oil

-1 yellow onion
+- 1 yellow onion

-2 cloves garlic
+- 2 cloves garlic

-1 large sweet potato
+- 1 large sweet potato

-1-teaspoon ground coriander
+- 1 teaspoon ground coriander

-1/8-teaspoon paprika salt and pepper
+- ⅛ teaspoon paprika salt and pepper

-4 cups veggie stock (water is an option too)
+- 4 cups veggie stock water is an option too

-1-teaspoon fennel seeds, just for looks
+- 1 teaspoon fennel seeds just for looks

 Prep the Ingredients

-Remove and reserve the fonds from the fennel for future homemade vegetable stock.
+- Remove and reserve the fonds from the fennel for future homemade vegetable stock.
 Cut the bulb into ¼ inch slices.

-Peel and chop the onion into medium sized pieces then peel the garlic and leave it whole.
+- Peel and chop the onion into medium sized pieces then peel the garlic and leave it whole.

 - Gather the rest of the ingredients and have them at the ready.

 Make the Soup

-Heat a soup pot over medium heat, add oil and add the fennel, onion and garlic.
+- Heat a soup pot over medium heat, add oil and add the fennel, onion and garlic.
 Cook for approximately 5 minutes until the onions soften and become a bit translucent.

-Add the carrots and sweet potato; stir to coat both with oil.
+- Add the carrots and sweet potato; stir to coat both with oil.
 Add the coriander, paprika and a pinch of salt.
 Give everything a little stir.

 - Immediately lower the heat to low, cover and let simmer for 30 minutes.
 At this time the vegetables will be tender.

-WHILE THE SOUP IS SIMMERING, toast the fennel seeds in a small pan over low heat.
+- WHILE THE SOUP IS SIMMERING, toast the fennel seeds in a small pan over low heat.
 A good way to keep them from burning is to gently shake the pan while they are cooking.

-When the soup is smooth, carefully give it a taste and adjust seasonings with salt and pepper.
+- When the soup is smooth, carefully give it a taste and adjust seasonings with salt and pepper.

-Ladle some soup into your favorite soup bowls, sprinkle some of the toasted fennel seeds on top and serve this tasty soup with some fresh made bread.
+- Ladle some soup into your favorite soup bowls, sprinkle some of the toasted fennel seeds on top and serve this tasty soup with some fresh made bread.